-How to speed up a slow computer
+How to speed up a laptop or computer

 Keep software up to date

 Make sure all your software is up to date.
 This includes web browsers, applications, drivers for devices such as printers and, most importantly, Windows itself, as Microsoft issues regular updates to plug security holes or fix glitches in the operating system.

 A laptop with no room to breath is unlikely to be performing at its best.
 Whether it's demands from Windows for more space to update or a steady accumulation of apps and files, even the largest hard drives can fill up pretty quickly if left unattended.
 Read our detailed guide on how to free up disk space if you suspect this is a problem.

 Traditionally, when a PC saved a large file to the hard drive, it would break it into smaller pieces and store them across several locations.
 As these files accumulated, the hard drive would take longer to access them.
 This gave rise to 'defragging' software, which would, effectively, put the files back together in a more logical order, giving your PC a speed boost.